s7u4rt99/avon/README.md

 ## 🎉 Introduction

-Meet BIZY, your go-to productivity copilot 🤖 designed to streamline your day and help you achieve more 🎯.
-With BIZY, you can effortlessly manage your events 📅, tasks 📝, and habits 🔄 all in one place.
+Meet BIZY, your go-to productivity copilot 🤖 designed to streamline your day and help you achieve more.
+With BIZY, you can effortlessly manage your *events*, *tasks*, and *habits* all in one place.
 Powered by AI 🧠, BIZY adapts to your needs and helps you make the most out of every day 🌈.

 ## 🛠 Features